 Like net worth, various factors impact median income, including education level and where you live.
 Don’t take this as a limitation on how much you can earn in your working years.

-You can change jobs, get specialized education, and find ways to make extra money on the side to increase your earnings.
+You can change jobs, get specialized education, and pursue small business ideas to increase your earnings.

 How to Increase Your Net Worth